Beautiful Gardens of Provence: Visitor Guide

 Photo: C. MOIRENC ©Côte d’Azur Tourisme

-The Botanical Garden in Nice is a one-of-a-kind garden that offers a way to discover scientific, educational, ecological, and cultural facts about the area and its lush plants.
-It’s arranged as an open-air museum to enjoy a selection of plants from around the globe, allowing visitors to familiarize themselves with flora.
+The Botanical Garden in Nice is a unique garden that offers a way to discover scientific, educational, ecological, and cultural aspects of the area and its lush plant life.
+It’s arranged as an open-air museum to showcase a diverse selection of plants from around the globe, allowing visitors to familiarize themselves with a wide range of flora.
 The garden’s mission is to conserve biodiversity and transmit natural heritage.

-Created in 1983, The Botanical Garden offers more than 3.5 hectares to explore and is populated with over 3,000 plant species.
+Established in 1983, the Botanical Garden spans over 3.5 hectares and is home to more than 3,000 plant species.
 The garden also provides a breathtaking view of the mouth of the Var and the Baie des Anges.

 Contact Information: